ページの先頭です。 メニューを飛ばして本文へ

 In Part 1, Professor Hitoshi Murayama, a theoretical particle physicist, will introduce the history and latest research on “invisible things” such as dark matter and primordial gravitational waves.
 In Part 2, a panel discussion will feature scientists, researchers in support of visually impaired individuals, and artists sharing their perspectives and experiences on engaging with the ‘invisible world.’

-Organizer: Inter-University Research Institute Corporation High Energy Accelerator Research Organization (KEK)
+Organizer: High Energy Accelerator Research Organization (KEK)

 Cooperation: National Museum of Emerging Science and Innovation (Miraikan), Tsukuba University of Technology